cbranan/Anti-Forensics/README.md

 ##### User Story 1.
-As a **Computer Forensic Analyst**, I want to **detect and recover hidden data** so I can **spot trails of evidence** AC 1.1: Using the digital forensics tool, the location of data hidden within the context of the system can be identified.
+As a **Computer Forensic Analyst**, I want to **detect and recover hidden data** so I can **spot trails of evidence**
+- AC 1.1: Using the digital forensics tool, the location of data hidden within the context of the system can be identified.
-AC 1.2: Using the digital forensics tool is able to recover data hidden within a given location.
+- AC 1.2: Using the digital forensics tool is able to recover data hidden within a given location.

 ##### User Story 2.
 As a **Computer Forensic Analyst**, I want to **detect and recover deleted data** so I can **support/define a suspect's intent**
-AC 2.1: The digital forensics tool is able to detect all files whose pointers have been deleted and have not been completely overwritten in the file system.
+- AC 2.1: The digital forensics tool is able to detect all files whose pointers have been deleted and have not been completely overwritten in the file system.
-AC 2.2: The digital forensics tool is able to recover all portions of a file that have not been overwritten in the file system.
+- AC 2.2: The digital forensics tool is able to recover all portions of a file that have not been overwritten in the file system.

 ##### User Story 3.
 As a **Computer Forensic Analyst**, I want to **detect system modifications** so I can **construct a timeline of actions taken**
-AC 3.1: The digital forensics tool is able to detect changes to system logs AC 3.2: The digital forensics tool is able to detect changes to file attributes AC 3.3: The digital forensics tool is able to detect changes to the registry
+- AC 3.1: The digital forensics tool is able to detect changes to system logs
+- AC 3.2: The digital forensics tool is able to detect changes to file attributes
+- AC 3.3: The digital forensics tool is able to detect changes to the registry

 ##### User Story 4.
 As a **Member of a Computer Incident Response Team**, I want to **view previous activity on a system** so I can **restore the system's availability**
-AC 4.1: The digital forensics tool is able to retrieve system logs
+- AC 4.1: The digital forensics tool is able to retrieve system configuration and settings, while also retrieving system activity logs.

 ##### User Story 5.
 As a **Member of a Computer Incident Response Team**, I want to **audit actions taken internally** so I can **verify employee compliance with company policies**
-AC 5.1: The digital forensics tool is able to retrieve system logs
+- AC 5.1: The digital forensics tool is able to retrieve user files and permissions, while also retrieving usernames and user activity logs.

 #### Use Case Diagram
 ![UseCases](images/UseCases.png)